-- tcpd - tcpd is used to monitor incoming requests for telnet, finger, ftp, exec, rsh, rlogin, tftp, and other services that have a one-to-one mapping onto executable files - Operation is as follows: whenever a request for a service arrives, the inetd daemon is tricked into running the tcpd program instead of the desired server. tcpd logs the request and does some additional checks.
+- TCP wrapper: tcpd - Allow access control to network services using hosts.allow and hosts.deny - Tcpd monitors incoming requests for telnet, finger, ftp, exec, rsh, rlogin, tftp, and other services. - Operation is as follows: whenever a request for a service arrives, the inetd daemon is directed to run the tcpd program instead of the desired server. tcpd logs the request and does some additional checks.
 If all is well, tcpd runs the appropriate server program and goes away. - Another way to use tcpd is to call tcpd library in programs